Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum

 \subsection{Time-aware Metapath}

-In a heterogeneous graph, metapath contains a sequence of relations defined between different types of objects, such as $v_{1} \stackrel{r_{1}}{\longrightarrow} v_{2} \stackrel{r_{2}}{\longrightarrow} \cdots \stackrel{r_{l}}{\longrightarrow} v_{l+1}$, which specifies a composite connection between the object $v_1$ and $v_{l+1}$ with $r=r_{1} \circ r_{2} \circ \cdots \circ r_{l}$, where $\circ$ denotes the composition operator on relations.
-Fig.~\ref{fig:ponzi_inter} shows a representative Ponzi scheme interaction network in Ethereum.
+Fig.~\ref{fig:ponzi_inter} shows several representative Ponzi scheme interaction networks in Ethereum.
 The gear icon and portrait icon represent CA and EOA respectively, the black line represents transactions with the specific transaction amount, and the green line represents the contract call with a specific function.
-The CA on the left is a Ponzi account that defrauds investors by engaging in two-way transactions in which it earns more and pays less.
-Here we can use the following metapath to characterize the critical behavior patterns present in Ethereum Ponzi schemes:
+The CA on the left is a Ponzi account that defrauds investors by engaging in two-way transactions, in which it earns more and pays less.
+In addition, Fig.~\ref{fig:transhash} also illustrates that transactions can be triggered by contract calls.
+Based on the above observations, we can predefine the following metapaths to characterize the critical behavior patterns present in Ethereum Ponzi schemes: